MrCatNerd/xab/README.md

 ```sh
 make compile RELEASE=1
 ```
-Built binary can be found in `bin/Release/xab` <!-- TODO: find a name for da program -->
+Built binary can be found in `bin/Release/xab`

 ---